 He finally wakes up, and asks where he is.

 A motherly old lady immediately checks up on him, and tells him to be quiet, because he’s been really sick and needs to take it easy.

 Oliver’s so grateful that he pulls affectionately on her hand, and the old lady is astonished at how grateful he is.

-Oliver muses out loud to the old lady about whether or not his mother could see him in heaven, because he dreamed about her while he was sick.
-And he off-handedly mentions that he’s been beaten a lot, and he hopes that it didn’t make his dead mother sad to see him get smacked around, because people shouldn’t be sad in heaven.
+Oliver muses out loud to the old lady about whether or not his mother could see him from heaven, because he dreamed about her while he was sick.
+He offhandedly mentions that he’s been beaten a lot, and he hopes that it didn’t make his dead mother sad to see him get smacked around, because people shouldn’t be sad in heaven.
 So obviously the old lady starts tearing up.
 It’s tearjerker stuff.